Islamic Family Law

 This module provides a detailed examination of Islamic family law, covering the laws of marriage, dissolution of marriages, guardianship and child custody.
 These are examined in light of classical rules of Islamic jurisprudence and recent family law reforms in different parts of the Muslim world and also with relevant examples from UK cases.
-Taking the different areas of family law in turn, we examine the development of positions in the different jurisprudential schools (including the sources on which the classical schools relied) before considering later (colonial and post colonial) treatment of and approaches to these areas of law in states' courts and codes.
+Taking the different areas of family law in turn, we examine the development of positions in the different jurisprudential schools (including the sources on which the classical schools relied) before considering later (colonial and post-colonial) treatment of and approaches to these areas of law in states' courts and codes.
 A focus on codification and the modern state's identity as legislator is highlighted.
 Approaches to reform of particular areas of law by different social actors are considered, including the use they make of classical and post-classical sources.
-Students would be required to familiarise themselves with current modern Muslim Family Codes of a numbeof Muslim-majority states that will be referred to during the course. he Muslim world will also be examined.
+Students are required to familiarise themselves with current modern Muslim family codes of a number of Muslim-majority states that will be referred to during the course.
+The Muslim world will also be examined.

 Objectives and learning outcomes of the module

 On successful completion of this module, a student will be able to:

 - demonstrate a good understanding of the complexities of Islamic family law;

 - demonstrate a clear understanding of the sources and jurisprudential methodologies through which the different fiqh schools arrived at their positions on the various areas of family law examined;

 - demonstrate an understanding of the interactions of Islamic family law with the state and familiarity with the family law codes of selected Muslim-majority states.

 - reflect critically on the issues raised in contemporary debates about Islamic family law and its application in modern times;